DOUGLAS FIR CLEAR MG FINISH

 Douglas Fir Mixed Grain (MG) Clear - Old Growth & Second Growth

 The vast majority of Douglas Fir lumber available on the market today is harvested from second growth forests.
 These second growth trees are typically between 50 and 100 years old when harvested.
 And they certainly produce a significant amount of high quality clear lumber.
 The ring count on second growth Douglas Fir is generally in the 4 to 8 rings per inch range.
-Clear is produced right alongside lower value structural lumber such as 2&Btr dimension lumber and studs.
+From higher quality logs, Doug Fir Clears can be produced right alongside lower value structural lumber such as 2&Btr dimension lumber and studs.
 When cutting old growth Douglas Fir logs, the opening cuts off the saw, also known as jacket boards, are generally fairly thin such as 4/4 or 7/4 rough - and there will usually be a significant amount of sap in these boards.

 Sign up for our Newsletter